 We understand the importance of ensuring the satisfaction and security of our customers, employees, investors and other stakeholders through an unwavering commitment to corporate integrity, no matter the environment.
 We also believe good governance is a source of competitive advantage.
 Our Board of Directors, which is responsible for the control and direction of the Company and governed by a Code of Ethics, represents and is accountable to our shareholders.
 Our corporate governance policies are designed both for compliance and to drive effective use of the collective skills and experience of our directors, officers and employees for ethical, responsible, and superior performance.
 In addition to our overall dedication to ethical and accountable business practices, our corporate sustainability efforts include the areas of environmental and social sustainability.
-We take social and environmental responsibility and sustainability seriously.
+The Board oversees the Company's environmental and social sustainability efforts and progress and discusses environmental and social responsibility matters at its regular Board meetings.